RBI to allow lending, borrowing of government securities, raises market trading hours

 Domestic retail inflation finally came within the RBI's tolerance band of 2 per cent-6 per cent in the last two months of 2022.
 The consumer price-based inflation slipped to a one-year low of 5.72 per cent in December last year from 5.88 per cent in November 2022.

+The RBI Governor also mentioned that the Indian economy looks resilient even though considerable uncertainties remain on global commodity prices.
+It has projected a growth rate of 6.4 per cent for FY24.

-Also read: Adani Enterprises shares rally 10%, Adani Ports 8%, Adani Power 5%; 9 out of 10 Adani group stocks gain
+Also Read: Adani Enterprises shares rally 10%, Adani Ports 8%, Adani Power 5%; 9 out of 10 Adani group stocks gain

-Also read: Adani Ports shares: Despite a target price cut, Kotak suggests 45% potential upside
+Also Read: Adani Ports shares: Despite a target price cut, Kotak suggests 45% potential upside

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today